art-from-the-machine/Mantella/README.md

 - Some users have reported that Skyrim crashes when Mantella is used with Fuz Ro D'oh.
 A possible fix is to disable and re-enable Fuz Ro D'oh
 - The mod VR Keyboard conflicts with Mantella
 - Mantella requires Windows 10 / 11 (it is yet unconfirmed whether it works on Windows 7)
-- Mantella has been confirmed to work with the FUS (by pointing skyrim_folder to Skyrim), Librum (by pointing skyrim_folder to overwrite/root), and Wildlands (by pointing skyrim_folder to Wildlander/SKSE) Wabbajack modlists.
+- Mantella has been confirmed to work with the FUS (by pointing skyrim_folder to Skyrim), Librum (by pointing skyrim_folder to overwrite/root), and Wildlands (by pointing skyrim_folder to Wildlander/SKSE) , and Nolvus Wabbajack modlists.
 - Mantella needs to be loaded after the Unofficial Skyrim Special Edition Patch (USSEP) mod in your load order
 - GPU acceleration is only possible with CUDA enabled NVIDIA GPUs